 - Wash what you wear daily.

-If you don’t wash what you and your family have worn every day, you will always have a pile of dirty clothes, and if you miss another day, you can easily become overwhelmed by laundry.
+If you don’t wash what you and your family have worn every day, you will always have a pile of dirty clothes, and if you miss another day, you can quickly become overwhelmed by laundry.

 A simple way to think of it is that the dirty laundry pile is like the dirty dishes in the kitchen sink.
 You wouldn’t leave the dishes for a few days because it would be unbearable and soon mount up.
 So you make it your priority to wash your dishes after every meal, it only takes a few minutes, and the benefit is having clean dishes and a clean kitchen.